KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ICA by PierreGode](https://github.com/PierreGode/MMM-ICA)

-1. `package.json` issue: license should be a valid SPDX license expression
-2. No compatible or wrong license field in 'package.json'.
-Without that, we can't use an image.
+1. No image found.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+4. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-6. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-iCal-ToDo by nixnuex](https://github.com/nixnuex/MMM-iCal-ToDo)